 Grande Yellowhead Public School Division is proud to collaboratively work with a number of partners to ensure that Indigenous perspectives are appropriately included in all programs of study offered in our schools.
-Some of these partnerships include Alberta Education, local Friendship Centers, Edmonton Regional Learning Consortium, Alberta Health Services – Aboriginal Health Liaison, parents, teachers, Elders, community members, post-secondary institutions, the Palisades Stewardship Education Centre in Jasper National Park, the Aseniwuche Winewak Nation of Canada, and many other community stakeholders and organizations.
+Some of these partnerships include Alberta Education, local Friendship Centers, Edmonton Regional Learning Consortium, parents, teachers, Elders and Traditional Knowledge Keepers, community members, post-secondary institutions, the Palisades Stewardship Education Centre in Jasper National Park, the Aseniwuche Winewak Nation of Canada, and many other community stakeholders and organizations.
 This collaboration is to assist our teachers in learning more about the history and the legacy of residential schools, the Treaties and the history of Indigenous peoples in order to better meet the needs of Aboriginal students.

 Our schools strive to create welcoming, respectful, safe and caring, learning environments where all students can thrive.

 Carra Aschenmeier - Acting Assistant Superintendent of Learning Services